 Hours of Operation

 Outpatient Clinic Hours are M, T, Th, F 8am-5pm & W 1pm-5pm

 P.O.
 Box 548

 Along about 1917 the first suggestion was made to build a hospital in Indian Oasis (Sells), as part of the plans to move the BIA agency from San Xavier.
 There were initial problems such as finding sufficient water source, however, construction work eventually began in 1919.
 By 1921, the hospital (made of adobe and wood frame) was completed and had a capacity of 20 beds.
 Later additional wards were added to bring the hospital to 36-bed and six bassinets.

 In July 1959, ground breaking activities took place west of Sells.
 Dr. James R. Shaw IHS Director was on hand to turn the first shovel of dirt.
 The new 50-bed facility was built of concrete masonry set on reinforced concrete footings and the interior frame made of steel.
 The hospital, living quarters and equipment cost $2 million.
-By early 1960's, the hospital was open for business and has remained open for the past 47 years!
+By early 1960's, the hospital was open for business and has remained open for nearly 50 years!

 Nearby Tribal Health Programs